dart-lang/site-www/src/codelabs/async-await/index.md

 ### Exercise: Putting it all together

 It's time to practice what you've learned in one final exercise.
-To simulate asynchronous operations, this exercise provides the async functions `getUsername()` and `logoutUser()`.
+To simulate asynchronous operations, this exercise provides the asynchronous functions `getUsername()` and `logoutUser()`.
 You don’t need to implement these provided functions.
 You don't need to implement `main()`.

 To simulate asynchronous operations, your code will call the following functions, which are provided for you: